 Halloween is today and I have found a real gem for some midnight viewing.
 Spoilers!

-I’m a sucker for these stories: explorations of dreams and the subconscious, detectives facing twisted psychologies, existentialist takes on modern life – Cure and Inception being two titles I love.
+I’m a sucker for these stories: explorations of dreams and the subconscious, detectives facing twisted psychologies, existentialist takes on modern life – Cure and Inception are two titles I love.
 Nightmare Detective joins them.